iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 ### Webpacking

 Webpacking consolidates the source files that make up a module into a single file and generates the code necessary to import symbols from external modules.
 Webpacking has a confusing array of options that control how the code is generated, but the buildIModelJsModule script configures all of those for you.
 All you have to provide a "webpack" property that specifies the entry point for your module, where the output is to be put, and the name of the bundle created by webpack.
 For applications, the bundleName should always be "main".
 For system modules, bundleName matches the name of the "barrel" file that consolidates the imports for the module.
 The bundleName for plugins should be something descriptive.
-For example:
+Here is an application module example:

 ```json
    "iModelJs": {